Gaston900/PSMSlugForever/README.md

 Overclocking Default 200%.

-It is compatible with all hack roms and formats.
+The M68000 CPU core has been modified to be compatible with all current types of hack ROMs.

 Removed the black border on NeoGeo systems, now has full screen.